 Structural Attack Sensor Considerations

-Structural attack sensors fall into a number of categories designed to be permanently attached to walls, safes or other large and difficult to move objects that encase high value goods, or high security facilities or infrastructure.
+Structural attack sensors fall into several categories designed to permanently attach to walls, safes or other large and difficult-to-move objects encasing high-value goods or high-security facilities or infrastructure.

-When used to defend structures they need to securely fastened to concrete, masonry, metal or heavy composite walls.
-They are not suitable for lightweight walls that experience vibration from wind or door activation.
+When used to defend structures, they must be securely fastened to concrete, masonry, metal or heavy composite walls.
+They are unsuitable for lightweight walls that experience wind or door activation vibration.

 General points are that you should protect the sensor’s shielded cable all the way from the sensor to the controller.
 If the site’s security is serious, the conduit needs to be serious – professional intruders will have no trouble dealing with poorly installed sensors.

-Be certain there’s no ambient vibration being transmitted through the structure that could mirror intrusion attempts.
-Make sure the structure is capable of transmitting vibration through its inner structure, as well as across its surface.
+Be certain there’s no ambient vibration transmitted through the structure that could mirror intrusion attempts.
+Make sure the structure can transmit vibration through its inner structure and across its surface.
 Some walls are unable to achieve the necessary transmission rates.

 Consider the complexities – the vibration needs to pass through air spaces, variable substrate, flexible expansion seals, concrete finishes or waterproof sealers.
-In some applications with stable ambient levels of vibration, a steel beam can be installed, firmly connected to all parts of the structure with sensors attached to the beam.
+In some applications with stable ambient vibration levels, a steel beam can be installed, firmly connected to all parts of the structure, with sensors attached to the beam.

 The reason you’re not finding anything when searching for ‘structural attack sensors’ is that the items you’re looking for are called seismic sensors.
 When we think of seismic sensors, we generally think of Vanderbilt’s proven and SCEC-approved, when installed with an appropriate box, GM730 range.

-These 12V DC devices have a trivial 100mA draw, a 4-metre operating radius, 3 dipswitch sensitivity settings, a normally closed circuit, they function between -40 and 70C.
-They will detect hammers, chisels, crowbars, saws, sledgehammers, grinders, drills, pressure tools, cutting tools, water jets, thermal tools, cutting torches, oxygen lances and obviously, explosives.
+These 12V DC devices have a trivial 100mA draw, a 4-metre operating radius, 3 dipswitch sensitivity settings, and a normally closed circuit; they function between -40 and 70C.
+They will detect hammers, chisels, crowbars, saws, sledgehammers, grinders, drills, pressure tools, cutting tools, water jets, thermal tools, cutting torches, oxygen lances and, obviously, explosives.

-Local distributors include Sprint, Mainline, Alarmparts, Alarmcorp, ISCS, NetDigital and a couple of others who will be emailing SEN shortly to let us know we left them off this list.
+Local distributors include Sprint, Mainline, Alarmparts, Alarmcorp, ISCS, NetDigital and a couple of others who will email SEN shortly to let us know we left them off this list.